 The modified or alternative requirements that pertain solely to PBV conversions under the Demonstration are described below.

 Length of Contract.
-By choosing to participate in the RAD program, the PHA and owner agree to a 15-year initial term for the HAP.
-Consistent with requirements of 24 CFR 983.205(b), a PHA may agree to enter an extension of the initial 15-year HAP contract term with the Owner at any time during the initial term.
-The extension may be for a maximum period of 15 additional years.
+By choosing to participate in the RAD program, the PHA and owner agree to a minimum 15-year initial term for the HAP Contract.
+A PHA may agree to enter an extension of the initial HAP Contract term with the Owner at any time during the initial term.
 The PBV HAP Contract during the initial and any extended term is subject to the requirement for sufficient annual appropriated funding.

-Maximum Amount of PBV Assistance.
-Covered projects do not count against the maximum amount of assistance a PHA may utilize for the PBV program, which is 20 percent of the amount of budget authority allocated to a PHA under the Housing Choice Voucher program.
+PBV Percentage Limitation.
+Covered projects do not count against the percentage limitation applicable to the PBV program.
 To implement this provision, HUD is waiving section 8(o)(13)(B) of the Act as well as 24 CFR § 983.6.
-As a result, a PHA that is administering RAD PBV assistance does not take the Budget Authority (BA) attributable to the RAD PBV into consideration when calculating the 20 percent limitation for any non-RAD PBV actions.
-In other words, the BA committed to RAD PBV is excluded from both the numerator and the denominator when calculating the percent of available BA that may be project-based for non-RAD PBV.
+As a result, a PHA that is administering RAD PBV assistance does not take the RAD PBV into consideration when calculating the percent limitation for any non-RAD PBV actions that are subject to the percent limitation.
+In other words, RAD PBV is excluded from both the numerator and the denominator when calculating the percent that may be project-based for non-RAD PBV.

 Cap on the Number of PBV Units in Each Project.
-The 25 percent limitation on the number of units that may receive PBV assistance in a project is increased to 50 percent under the Demonstration.
-An assisted household cannot be involuntarily displaced as a result of this provision i.e., eligible assisted households in units that exceed the cap must be provided tenant-based vouchers, which they may use to remain at the project or move to a new unit.

-An owner may still project-base 100 percent of the units provided at least 50 percent of the units at the project qualify for the exceptions for elderly, disabled, or families eligible to receive supportive services, or are within single-family properties.
-For applicable program rules for complying with the supportive services exception, see 24 CFR § 983.56(b)(2)(II)(B).

-For purposes of RAD, HUD is modifying the requirement that a family must actually receive services to reside in the excepted unit.
-Households living in units subject to a proposed RAD conversion must instead be offered the option to receive supportive services.
-If such services are declined by the household, the unit shall remain under the HAP contract, the household will not be terminated from the PBV program, and the decision to decline an offer to receive supportive services shall not represent a ground for lease termination.
-Once the initial household residing in the excepted unit under RAD vacates such unit, all PBV program requirements related to the required receipt of supportive services shall apply in accordance with 24 CFR§§ 983.56, 983.257(c), and 983.261(a) and (d).

-To implement these provisions, HUD is providing the above alternate requirements for section 8(o)(13)(D) of the Act, as well as related provisions of 24 CFR §§ 983.56, 983.257(c), and 983.261(a) and (d) for initial occupancy in the RAD converted project.
+There is no cap on the number of units that may receive PBV assistance in each project.
+To implement these provisions, HUD is waiving section 8(o)(13)(D) of the Act, as well as related provisions of 24 CFR §§ 983.56, 983.257(b), and 983.262(a) and (d).